Inedo/inedo-docs/ProGet/advanced/package-deployment.md

 show-headings-in-nav: true
 ---

-When a package is deployed from a feed using a tool (such as [BuildMaster](buildmaster) or [Hedgehog](hedgehog) ProGet records information about that deployment, such as the target and the user that performed the deployment.
+When a package is deployed from a feed using a tool (such as [BuildMaster](buildmaster) ) ProGet records information about that deployment, such as the target and the user that performed the deployment.

 ![](/resources/documentation/proget/deployment-record.png)